sarfraznawaz2005/servermonitor/readme.md

 If you don't pass `name` key, it will be made out of class name, in above case `App Key Set` by automatically converting "PascalCase" to "Pascal Case" from class name.

-Each check may also require some config options such as:
+Some checks may require additional config options such as:

 ````php
 \Sarfraznawaz2005\ServerMonitor\Checks\Application\ComposerDependenciesUpToDate::class => [